 Shakespeare will be the starting point for a series of forays into this generative and multiple world of language acts.
 Multilingual Poetry occupies transgressive poetic space enabling it to probe different types of language and how it is used.
 Forgotten and new words, borders, gender, migration, mistranslation, disruption, multicultural experience, and a degree of humour mixed with a spirit of ribaldry are all implicated within a resistance of monoculturalism.

 5 fortnightly sessions over 10 weeks.
 No live chats.
 Suitable for UK & International students.

 To apply for a concessionary rate, please send relevant documentation showing your eligibility for one of our concessions to [email protected] Conditions of eligibility are detailed here.
 If you have any questions or wish to be added to the waiting list of a sold-out course, please email [email protected].
 For more information visit our Online Courses page.

 About David Caddy View Profile

 David Caddy is a writer, critic, editor and poetry mentor.
-He has published books of poetry, essays and travel writing.
+He has published books of poetry, essays, and travel writing.
 He has edited the independent international literary journal, Tears in the Fence since 1984.
-His most recent books include The Bunny Poems (Shearsman Books), So Here We Are: Essays on English Poetry (Shearsman Books) and Cycling After Thomas And The English (Spout Hill Press).
+His latest book, Interiors and Other Poems, is forthcoming from Shearsman Books in 2023.
+Previous books include The Bunny Poems (Shearsman Books), So Here We Are: Essays on English Poetry (Shearsman Books) and Cycling After Thomas and the English (Spout Hill Press).
 He was the co-author of London: City of Words (Blue Island) with Westrow Cooper, and has worked as a literary and editorial advisor for various organisations.

 ‘Thanks for existing.’